nasvks/lemp-roll-bash/README.md

 # lemp-roll
-An NGINX, MySQL and PHP install script for Debian-based distros
+NGINX, MySQL and PHP install and clean up scripts for Debian-based distros